 PlayStation Classic uses an Open Source emulator!

-One of the many controversies that the release of the miniature Sony console is causing is the fact that it uses an open source emulator.
+One of the many controversies that the release of the miniature Sony console caused was the fact that it uses an open source emulator.
 At Kotaku, they’ve already had a chance to try out the console.
 They confirm that you can access a list of third-party software used from the game loading menu.
 There, you’ll find PCSX ReArmed, a fork of PCSX Reloaded, based on one of the best emulators of the first PlayStation for PC (interestingly enough, created by the same guy who later developed the great PCSX2).

 This is far from surprising, considering that many renown studios use third-party emulators to relaunch their products on current platforms.
 In fact, SEGA has used this tactic a few times, using an open source emulator and contracting its creator to launch a collection of classic titles.
 This wouldn’t be a problem if the original creators were always given credit or were given some sort of compensation for using their work, but this doesn’t tend to happen.
 If there are good reasons to believe that Nintendo has commercialized ROMs from games found online in its Virtual Console, who knows what else we could find.